jamland/Novation-Twitch-Controller-Scripts-Bitwig/README.md

 - On Windows: `%USERPROFILE%\Documents\Bitwig Studio\Controller Scripts\`
 - On Mac and Linux: `~/Documents/Bitwig Studio/Controller Scripts/`

+That's all!
+if Twitch won't be detected do:
 3 Open _Bitwig -> Preferences -> Controllers - > **Detect Available Controllers**_